Blotch3D/Blotch3D/README.md

 EnqueueCommand or EnqueueCommandBlocking.
 Those methods make sure the code is done by the 3D thread sequentially at the end of the next FrameProc call.

-For multithreaded applications, besides keeping all 3D code in the 3D thread, you must of course follow rules you would for any multithreaded app.
-Specifically, in a 64-bit app on 64-bit hardware, accessing a reference or primitive data type is naturally thread safe.
-That is, any single primitive type 64-bits long or less, like a reference (which internally is a pointer), floating point value, integer, etc., is naturally atomic.
-But any data that must be accessed atomically with multiple steps (like atomic accesses to multiple variables, reading/writing structures, read-modify-writes, or accesses to variables larger than the 64-bit data bus size) must be done by only one thread or passed as a delegate to the same thread (case in point, the EnqueueCommand or EnqueueCommandBlocking of the 3D thread), or all threads must hold a mutex or use a critical section when accessing that data.
-If you use a mutex, you must make sure there can be no deadlocks with other mutexes.
-A critical section blocks all other threads regardless, but can't ever deadlock and has less overhead otherwise.

 MonoGame does not support multiple 3D windows because that isn't conducive on certain platforms.
 On Microsoft Windows (and possibly